Types of Venomous Caterpillars (With Pictures) – Identification Guide

 Identifying species of venomous caterpillars is vital to knowing which ones to avoid.
 However, many species of hairy caterpillars don’t contain poison-filled sacs and spines and are entirely harmless.
 Of course, if you’re unsure about the identity of a spiky caterpillar, it’s best to avoid handling it.

 This article is an identification guide on how to recognize species of venomous caterpillars.
-You will learn about the features and characteristics of 14 caterpillar species that have poisonous spines and toxic barbs.
+You will learn about the features and characteristics of caterpillar species that have poisonous spines and toxic barbs.

 What Makes a Caterpillar Venomous?

 Stinging, venomous caterpillars have hollow spiny barbs called urticating setae connected to poisonous glands.
-Hairy and spiky caterpillars use these as a defensive mechanism to deter predators.
+Hairy and spiky caterpillars use these as a defense mechanism to deter predators.
 However, touching the quill-like hairs on the caterpillars releases poison resulting in mild to adverse skin reactions.

 According to scientists, symptoms of touching a venomous caterpillar are wide and varied.
 However, the most common skin reactions include blistering, mild to severe burning pain, swelling, hives, dermatitis, and tissue damage.
 In addition, some caterpillar species have toxins that can cause symptoms like rheumatoid arthritis.